 Conference session videos

 RSAA is pleased to provide public access to all (except one) sessions presented at its national conference which took place in Geelong, Australia, in November 2015.
 Approval to do so has been given by the speakers and others who appear.
+Topics include caregiving, communication, dentistry, education, estate planning, National Disability Insurance Scheme, perspectives of adulthood in Rett syndrome, quality of life, research, scoliosis, seizures and therapies.

 The conference at a glance